yukwokto/Pygame-Arcade_Game-Project/README.md

-# Pygame-Project-Treasure-Island
+# Pygame-Project
-This is a pygame project featuring the concepts of OOP.
+This is a python project featuring the library with pygame.
+This project features OOP concepts in developing a game.